Grammatical person: Honorifics

 Many languages express person with different morphemes in order to distinguish degrees of formality and informality.
 A simple honorific system common among European languages is the T–V distinction.
 Some other languages have much more elaborate systems of formality that go well beyond the T–V distinction, and use many different pronouns and verb forms that express the speaker's relationship with the people they are addressing.
 Many Malayo-Polynesian languages, such as Javanese and Balinese, are well known for their complex systems of honorifics; Japanese, Korean, and Chinese also have similar systems to a lesser extent.

-Effect on verbs
+Other parts of speech

+Verbs

 In many languages, the verb takes a form dependent on the person of the subject and whether it is singular or plural.
 In English, this happens with the verb to be as follows: